This is a guest post from Penelope of The Flyaway Girl

 Update December 2017: Mokoko has added a second location in the Abbey Churchyard!

 Negatives: Not remotely convenient for sitting down and getting some work done.

 Coffee – 5/5 [I don’t know what half of the things they offer are, but they taste great.
 Yaaaaaay!]
 Atmosphere – 4/5 [pleasant staff, lovely minimal design and they also have ‘guidebooks’ to coffee, AKA the South West Independent Coffee Guide] Workability – 1/5 [I mean, you could work here at a push (maybe outside if it’s summer), but it’s not really the most convenient option!]

 Starbucks [High Street]

 (13-14 High Street, Bath, BA1 5AH)

-I am only going to include one ‘chain’ as I think it’s so much better to shop local and go to the awesome independent coffee shops.
+When it comes to the many amazing coffee shops Bath has, I am only going to include one ‘chain’ as I think it’s so much better to shop local and go to the awesome independent coffee shops.
 However, I do feel I need to mention this one Starbucks and it’s entirely down to the lovely staff!